 The Green Deal helps you make energy-saving improvements to your home and find the best way to pay for them.

-Under the Green Homes improvements that could save you the most energy depend on the building, but typical examples include:
+Under the Green Homes, improvements that may save you the most energy depend on the building.
+These are the typical examples:

 How will the Green Homes vouchers work?

 The grant will pay for two-thirds of the cost of the energy efficiency work – a homeowner installing cavity wall and floor insulation costing £4,000 would only pay about £1,320, with the Government contributing the remaining £2,680.

 Those renters on the lowest incomes could claim the full costs worth up to £10,000.